Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Training Capabilities

+Dalmatians can learn commands and tricks, but it can come with challenges.
+First, They can be stubborn and challenging for novice or inexperienced owners.
 Also, since many Dalmatians are deaf, it might significantly impact the way you’re able to train them.
-If you’re up for the challenge, seeking a professional trainer can be a really great way to and give them the skill set that they require in life.
-It can help you learn how to handle them too!
+If you’re up for the challenge, seeking a professional trainer can be a really great way to give them the skill set that they require in life.
+It can also help you learn how to handle them!

 Health

-Dalmatians can suffer from a variety of health ailments.
-First and foremost, a large percentage of Dalmatians are either unilaterally or bilaterally deaf.
+Dalmatians can suffer from several health ailments.
+First and foremost, many Dalmatians are either unilaterally or bilaterally deaf.
 Whether you select a reputable breeder or not, this issue crops up in the breed regardless of genetic testing.
+Otherwise, Dalmatians can deal with health issues affecting many other breeds.
+Some of these issues include epilepsy, urinary conditions, and hip dysplasia.

 3. Boston Terrier